John Connally: Kennedy assassination

-On November 22, 1963, Connally was seriously wounded while riding in President Kennedy's car at Dealey Plaza in Dallas when the president was assassinated.
-Connally, riding in the middle jump seat of the president's limousine in front of the president, recalled hearing the first shot, which he immediately recognized as a rifle shot.
-He said that he immediately feared an assassination attempt and turned to his right to look back to see the president.
-He looked over his right shoulder but did not catch the president out of the corner of his eye, so he said he began to turn back to look to his left when he felt a forceful impact to his back.
-He later told the Warren Commission: "I said, 'My God, they are going to kill us all.'"
+On November 22, 1963, Connally was seriously wounded while riding in Kennedy's presidential limousine at Dealey Plaza, Dallas when Kennedy was assassinated.
+Riding in the middle jump seat of the limousine in front of Kennedy, Connally recalled hearing the first shot, which he immediately recognized as a rifle shot.
+Connally stated that he immediately feared an assassination attempt and turned to his right to look back to see Kennedy.
+Looking over his right shoulder, Connally did not catch Kennedy out of the corner of his eye, so he said he began to turn back to look to his left, when Connally felt a forceful impact to his back and said “ouch”.
+It is likely that, had his head not turned, the bullet which struck Connally's back would have hit his heart instead of his lungs, instantly killing him.

+Connally later told the Warren Commission: "I said, 'My God, they are going to kill us all.'"
 He looked down and saw that his chest was covered with blood and thought he had been fatally shot.
-Then he heard the third and final shot, which sprayed blood and brain tissue on the car's passengers.
-Connally suffered a fracture of the fifth rib, a punctured lung, a shattered wrist, and had a bullet lodged in his leg.
+Then Connally heard the third and final shot, which sprayed blood and brain tissue on the car's passengers.
+He suffered a fracture of the fifth rib, a punctured lung, a shattered wrist, and had a bullet lodged in his leg.
 He underwent four hours of surgery after the shooting and recovered from his wounds.